 Every leader wishes to leave his mark behind in the minds of the people he works with and the journey of the institution decades after he has stepped down.
 This is not only applicable in an organization but also for a teacher, a parent, a doctor, a caretaker, a gardener, practically everybody.
 A teacher imparts knowledge, builds skills and shapes thinking of the student not only to be measured at the end of the academic term rather the impact on the life of the student through the years after he or she has graduated from the class.
 Do we not remember such teachers?
-Similarly don’t we recall having been deeply impacted by the words and behaviours of a babysitter, an office assistant, the security guard in the parking lot?
+Similarly, don’t we recall having been deeply impacted by the words and behaviours of a babysitter, an office assistant, the security guard in the parking lot?
 We certainly do.
 That is because these individuals transformed our thinking on a subject and our way of life.
 They demonstrate the qualities of the celebrated transformation leaders like Mahatma Gandhi, Martin Luther King, Mother Teresa and so on.
 What do they do differently?
 Can we learn and practice them?

 They had a dream which grew vivid each day!

-These transformation leaders dreamt big and saw what others did not dare exploring.
-Steve Jobs looked at the music players differently from the others; Akio Morita saw the need to listen to music outdoors; Bill Gates saw the need to simplify the interface of a computer so that millions can use the computer; Bindeshwar Pathak reformed the way people in India answered the call of nature while travelling for long time; Dr. Devi Shetty delivered world-class cardiac-care at affordable prices by several innovations in the work processes.
-We can see many more such as mobile phone camera, cab aggregation, ecommerce, social networks, advances in healthcare, agriculture, education and so on.
+These transformation leaders dreamt big and saw what others did not dare explore.
+Steve Jobs looked at the music players differently from the others; Akio Morita saw the need to listen to music outdoors; Bill Gates saw the need to simplify the interface of a computer so that millions can use the computer; Bindeshwar Pathak reformed the way people in India answered the call of nature while travelling for a long time; Dr. Devi Shetty delivered world-class cardiac-care at affordable prices by several innovations in the work processes.
+We can see many more such as mobile phone camera, cab aggregation, e-commerce, social networks, advances in healthcare, agriculture, education and so on.
 All these leaders saw an opportunity to simplify life, serve humanity or fortify our planet.
 For a manager, a parent, a teacher or whatever role one might have taken, the question is, “Do I have a dream and see the possible ways to reach there?”

 Mahatma Gandhi saw the picture of independent India in his head; Mother Teresa saw a world free from suffering and full of compassion.
 They kept thinking of the ways and means of reaching the goal.
 History tells us how these leaders undertook various experiments, some of which worked and some did not.
-The point to note here is that these leaders did not give up, kept altering the course with the same vigour and determination.
+The point to note here is that these leaders did not give up, kept altering the course with the same vigor and determination.
 Possibly, the picture grew vivid in their mind by the day and the passion took them closer to the goal.
 They talked about it and the others followed.

 They care for the others!